RISHABH1270/Kubernetes_Cheatsheet/README.md

 2) Joins worker nodes to the cluster (kubeadm join)
 3) Sets up default cluster networking

-You use kubeadm when you want to manually build a Kubernetes cluster (e.g., on VMs, bare metal, or cloud instances) without a full platform like GKE, EKS, or AKS.
+You use kubeadm when you want to manually build a Kubernetes cluster (e.g., on VMs, bare metal, or cloud instances) without a fully managed kubernetes services like GKE, EKS, or AKS.